Kobrae-San/Project-numberGuesser-Codecademy/README.md

 Feedback on each guess to help players narrow down their options.
 A "Play Again" button to reset the game and choose a new number range.
 Credits
-The Number Guesser game was created by [Your Name Here].
+The Number Guesser game was created by Kobrae-San.
 It was developed as part of the Codecademy Full-Stack Engineer Career Path.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.